 If we are not generous with what we have, let’s not deceive ourselves.
 We would not be generous if we had more.

 Pray Without Ceasing

-Scriptures: Rejoice always, pray without ceasing, in everything give thanks; for this is the will of God in Christ Jesus for you….Be joyful in hope, patient in affliction, faithful in prayer….Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God….We give thanks to the God and Father of our Lord Jesus Christ, praying always for you….We do not cease to pray for you.5
+Scriptures: Rejoice always, pray without ceasing, in everything give thanks; for this is God’s will in Christ Jesus for you….Be joyful in hope, patient in affliction, faithful in prayer….Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God….We give thanks to the God and Father of our Lord Jesus, praying always for you….We do not cease to pray for you.5

 The Apostle Paul was in prison when he wrote his letter to the believers in Colossae (in modern day Turkey).
 It was dark and cold there and Paul didn’t know if or when he would get out.
 But he prayed for people he’d never met.
 He asked the Lord to give them spiritual understanding, fruitful lives, and strength, patience, and joy.
 Paul gave thanks and prayed for his fellow believers constantly, not just when he felt good or when it was convenient.
 God calls all Jesus’ followers to do the same.

-Some of us have sons, daughters, grand-daughters, and grandsons who are lost, angry, and struggling to find their identity.
-They may seem hardened on the outside, but they are hurting inside.
+Some of us have sons, daughters, grand-children who are lost, angry, and struggling to find their identity.
+They seem hardened on the outside, but they are hurting inside.
 Sarah Walton, who was herself a wandering prodigal, encourages us to pray these three prayers over our lost children and all the wandering adult children we know of: